Motorpoint Executes Share Buyback to Optimize Capital Structure - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Motorpoint Group PLC announced the purchase of 150,000 of its own ordinary shares as part of its ongoing share buyback programme.
-The shares were bought at a volume-weighted average price of 180.4997 GBp and will be cancelled, reducing the total number of shares in issue to 84,914,115.
-This move is part of Motorpoint’s strategy to manage its capital structure and enhance shareholder value.
+Motorpoint Group PLC has executed a share buyback, purchasing 63,000 of its own ordinary shares at a volume-weighted average price of 178.3690 GBp per share.
+This move reduces the total number of shares in issue to 84,824,872, potentially enhancing shareholder value and adjusting the company’s capital structure.

 The most recent analyst rating on (GB:MOTR) stock is a Buy with a £1.70 price target.
 To see the full list of analyst forecasts on Motorpoint stock, see the GB:MOTR Stock Forecast page.